Maruti Mandirs in Pune

 The moortham of the Lord is about four feet in height and facing south is placed on a raised platform.

 Lord is in standing posture.
-Both Lotus feet of Lord are adorned with hollow anklet.
+Both Lotus feet of the Lord are adorned with hollow anklets.
 Under His feet is a demon trampled.
-The feet of the demon are under His right foot and head of the demon is under His left foot.
-The fear, anxiety, and trepidation of the demon are fully seen in facial expression of the demon.
-Lord is wearing dhoti in kacham style.
+The feet of the demon are under His right foot and the head of the demon is under His left foot.
+The fear, anxiety, and trepidation of the demon are fully seen in the facial expression of the demon.
+Lord is wearing a dhoti in kacham style.
 He is wearing ornaments adorning His bosom.
-His both hands are adorned with keyuram in the arm, bracelet in the fore-arm and anklet in the wrist.
+Both hands are adorned with keyuram on the arm, the bracelet on the forearm, and the anklet on the wrist.
 His left hand is seen resting near his navel.
 His right hand is showing mushti mudra indicating readiness to combat with the enemy.
-There is a necklace around His neck, and a mala.
+There is a necklace around His neck and a mala.
 The tail of the Lord is raised above His head and ends near the left shoulder.
 Lord is wearing a crown over His head.
-In His huge ears He is wearing kundal.
+In His huge ears, He is wearing a kundal.
 Lord has big moustaches.
 Look at the great captivating eyes of the Lord.
 Mesmerising is a simple word to describe.
-Although Lord is showing Mushti mudra the enemy when meets His eye is bound to surrender.
+Although the Lord is showing Mushti Mudra the enemy when meets His eye is bound to surrender.

 Experience

-Lord of this kshetra had bestowed confidence and fearlessness to His devotees and enabled them to bravely face the adversity.
-Darshan of this Lord is sure to demolish the concealed anger, irritation, or aggravation out of our system for sure.
+Lord of this kshatra had bestowed confidence and fearlessness to His devotees and enabled them to bravely face adversity. darshan of this Lord is sure to demolish the concealed anger, irritation, or aggravation out of our system for sure.